 If the company itself is small, management must then consider the size of the global group of which it is a member.
 Where the global group exceeds any two of the three thresholds set out below, it is probable that the UK subsidiary will require an audit:

 ‘Net’ means after consolidation adjustments.
 A company can satisfy the relevant requirements on either a net or gross basis or a combination of the two.
 Turnover is pro-rated for periods longer or shorter than 12 months.
-As noted above, the UK government has announced in March 2024 its intention to increase the size thresholds; the group thresholds will change in line with the company thresholds.

 Is my UK subsidiary part of an ineligible group?